SpainDL/POCIVD/README.md

-Point of Care
-Invitro Diagnostics
-Introduction
-This application was created to control the Point of Care Invitro Diagnostics (POCIVD) Demo and was developed in C++ using QT, which is a Cross-platform application development platform.
+The Point of Care Invitro Diagnostics application was created to control the (POCIVD) Demo and was developed in C++ using QT, which is a Cross-platform application development platform.
 The purpose of this application is for the user (physician) to present their ID badge (RFID card) and then perform an analysis of a test strip.
 The test strip consists of a patient’s ID in the form of a barcode on one end.
 On the other end, there are test containing a line labeled “C” or “T”.
 Depending on the sequence of lines,